Shura Hammond, Education Manager, Lean and Green Kids

 "This presentation changed how I look at the food industry and how I am going to eat," said one student participant.
 "I loved how we were able to try the plant-based food so we know it actually tastes really good!"

 Empowering students with actionable information about the benefits of plant-based meals, Lean and Green Kids’ in-depth and interactive high school presentations encourage students to think critically about daily actions, in order to make informed and conscientious food choices.
-Complete with a plant-protein taste testing—featuring a bean & plant-based meat combo— students learn that choosing more plant-based meals does not mean sacrificing the tastes they enjoy.
-Since the beginning of 2019, Lean and Green kids have reached over 1300 students in five schools across San Diego County.
+Complete with a plant-protein taste testing—featuring a bean and plant-based meat combo— students learn that choosing more plant-based meals does not mean sacrificing the tastes they enjoy.
+Since the beginning of 2019, Lean and Green kids have reached more than 1,300 students in five schools across San Diego County.

 Results from over 1,000 student surveys indicate the presentations are making an impact, with 75% of students reporting that they intend to reduce their meat consumption by 50% or more.